-There are thousands of wonderful places to visit in the Southern USA and these ten popular attractions are some of the most popular, largest, tallest or otherwise highly ranked in the region, the nation and, in a few cases, the world.
+There are thousands of wonderful places to visit in the Southern United States, and these nine popular attractions are some of the most popular, largest, tallest or otherwise highly ranked in the region, the nation and, in a few cases, the world.

 Most Visited National Park in the United States